MicrosoftDocs/ATADocs/ATPDocs/playbook-lateral-movement.md

 ---
-title: Microsoft Defender for Identity Security Alert Lateral Movement Playbook
+title: Microsoft Defender for Identity security alert lateral movement playbook
-description: The Microsoft Defender for Identity playbook describes how to simulate Lateral Movement threats for detection by Defender for Identity. ms.date: 10/26/2020 ms.topic: tutorial
+description: The Microsoft Defender for Identity playbook describes how to simulate lateral movement threats for detection by Defender for Identity. ms.date: 11/16/2021 ms.topic: tutorial
 ---